 Threat Intelligence and Brand Monitoring

-One thing that nearly every department in your organization is concerned with is monitoring for references to your organization on the internet, such as brand reputation, cybersecurity threats, intellectual property rights, etc. But, what are your options?
+One thing that nearly every department in your organization is concerned with is monitoring for references to your organization on the internet, such as brand reputation, cybersecurity threats, intellectual property rights, threats of harm against life or property, etc. But, what are your options?

-[This is a work in progress in which I intend to keep updated with additional concerns and solutions.
+[This is a work in progress in which we intend to keep updated with additional concerns and solutions.
 Feedback is welcome!]

 Should you be concerned about this at all?
 IMO, and regardless if you’re a 1-person or 1 million person organization, the answer is, yes!
 What are your options?
 Should you pay a Threat Intelligence and Brand Monitoring provider for their services or roll your own?